 Over a period of time, there has been a tremendous evolution in the computer’s user interface.
-As today’s computer have a high-resolution screen with pointing devices (mouse).
-The modern-day computer’s interface has windows, scroll bars, text boxes, buttons, icons, menus and to pick and point them we have a mouse.
+Today’s computer has a high-resolution screen with pointing devices (mouse).
+The modern-day computer’s interface has windows, scroll bars, text boxes, buttons, icons, and menus.
+To pick and point out the elements of GUI, we have a mouse.

 Graphical user interfaces are easy to learn as compared to the command-line interface.
-GUI provides multiple windows to the user at the same time, to interact with the system and even the user is allowed to switch between the windows.
+GUI provides multiple windows to the user simultaneously to interact with the system, and it even allows the user to switch between the windows.

 Golden Rules to Design UI

-Theo Mandel an interface designer has put up three golden rules in his book on ‘interface design’ which must be considered by the software engineers while designing the user interface.
-As it helps the software engineers to design a user-friendly interface.
+Theo Mandel, an interface designer, has put up three golden rules in his book on ‘interface design’, which must be considered by software engineers while designing the user interface as it helps software engineers to design a user-friendly interface., an interface designer, has put up three golden rules in his book on ‘interface design’, which must be considered by software engineers while designing the user interface as it helps software engineers to design a user-friendly interface.

 1. Place the User in Control

-An interface designer may enforce some constraints to simplify the creation of an interface but, it may result in an interface that is annoying to use.
-So, while introducing the restrictions and constraints the designer should be intended to simplify the interface.
-Well, there is a lot more to place a user in control while interacting with the system.
+An interface designer may enforce some constraints to simplify the creation of an interface, but it may result in an annoying interface.
+So, while introducing the restrictions and constraints, the designer should be intended to simplify the interface.
+There is much more to placing a user in control while interacting with the system.

-- The user must not be enforced to perform undesired actions.
-Like, if spell check is enabled in a word processor it should not restrict the user from editing a text in between the spell check.
+- The interface must not force the user to perform undesired actions.
+Like, enabled spell check in a word processor should not restrict the user from editing a text between the spell check.

-- User must be allowed to choose its interaction mechanism while interacting with the user interface.
+- Users must be allowed to choose their interaction mechanism while interacting with the user interface.
 The user must be free to interact via keyboard, mouse, digitizer pen, touch screen or voice recognition.
-But, as we are aware that every action is not responded by every interaction mechanism.
+But, we are aware that every interaction mechanism does not respond to every action.
 Like, we cannot draw a shape using the keyboard command.

-- User must be allowed to interrupt the interaction between the sequence of actions.
-Like, if a user is interacting with word processor he can interrupt and switch to PowerPoint without losing his work.
+- Users must be allowed to interrupt the interaction between the sequence of actions.
+For example, if a user interacts with a word processor, he can interrupt and switch to PowerPoint without losing his work.
 The user must also be able to undo his action.

-- The user often performs the same sequence of action while interaction.
+- The user often performs the same sequence of actions during the interaction.
 So, the user must be allowed to personalize the interface or design a ‘macro’ to ease the interaction.

 - The interface should not take a casual user into technical internals.
-The user using an application must not be worried about the operating system or file management etc.
+Thus the application user should not worry about the operating system or file management.

-- User senses the control over the interface if he is able to interact with the objects directly.
-Like, changing the size of an object or dragging it to a different location makes the interaction of the user directly with the object.
+- The user senses the control over the interface if he can interact with the objects directly.
+Like, changing the size of an object or dragging it to a different location makes the user interact directly with the object.

 If the user has to remember more while interacting with the system, it will be more prone to the error.
-So, an interface must be designed such that it reduces the user’s memory load.
+So, a designed interface must reduce the user’s memory load.

-- An interface should be designed such that it must remember the user’s past actions, inputs and results.
+- A designed interface should remember the user’s past actions, inputs and results.

-- The by default elements of an interface must be designed such that they suit the average of users.
-But, the user must also able to change the defaults.
+- The default elements of an interface must be designed to suit the average of users.
+But, the user must also be able to change the defaults.
 The reset option must be there.